 As the seasons change, it's time to change up your decor.
 While your at it, why not change up the whole bedroom.
 It can be overwhelming to outfit an entire bedroom that balances functionality and beauty.
 Whether you're looking for a space that reflects traditional, contemporary, or transitional styles, take some of these tips into account and you'll be well on your way to having a beautiful, personalized bedroom!

 If you're a free-spirited individual, who's lifestyle is anything but average, Bohemian is made for you.
 Drawing inspiration from various styles all over the world, Bohemian style provides creative freedom across the board.
 An important rule to follow with Bohemian style is that there are no rules - every piece can belong as long as it tells something about yourself as an individual.

 Solid wood lays a great foundation for this style.
 Golden and dark brown finishes bring forth feelings of warmth and comfort while the natural curves and grain variations calm the eye.
 Wood is also a great material to aid in the incorporation of nature into the home - a hallmark of Bohemian style.

 In terms of color schemes, feel free to incorporate whatever colors you like so long as it reflects you and your character.
+Or, incorporate many colors into your space with our Cordoba Collection.
 If you're unsure of where to start, opting for neutral colors is always a great foundational choice.
-These colors create a canvas that allows for easy matching with brighter (or darker) additions later on.
+These colors create a canvas that allows for easy matching with other additions later on.

 Bohemian is all about handmade pieces that tell a story.
 Our Haveli hand-carved collection reflects this wonderfully eclectic style via its ornate hand-carved headboard and drawer faces.
 The handmade nature of this collection results in slightly different variations for each and every iteration, making it truly unique.